Some meetings definitely could have been emails. However, others simply have to happen.

 What to say if you’re asking questions in a meeting

-Not everyone is a natural-born speaker.
-So, when presenting ideas, sharing opinions, or simply offering input in a meeting, people’s thoughts might come out as a bit confusing and incoherent.
+Not everyone is a natural speaker.
+So, when presenting ideas, sharing opinions, or simply offering input in a meeting, people’s thoughts can sometimes come across as a bit confusing and incoherent.

-This is when a nudge in the right direction comes in handy.
+This is where a gentle nudge in the right direction comes in handy.

 To help your coworkers who are struggling — and help yourself understand the situation better — you should strive to ask the right questions.

-Apart from showing interest in their ideas, when you ask for more details on a topic, you demonstrate a willingness to learn, grow, and collaborate with your team members.
+Apart from showing interest in their ideas, asking for clarification demonstrates your willingness to learn, grow, and collaborate with your team.

 Let’s see how you can do that.